Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government - ExBulletin

 Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government

-By Press Trust of India: Pakistan’s deposed Prime Minister Imran Khan has accused former army chief General (Ret’d) Qamar Javed Bajwa of playing a ‘double game’ against his government and said he had committed a “big mistake” by extending the mandate of then military chief in 2019.
+Pakistan’s ousted Prime Minister Imran Khan has accused former army chief General (Retired) Qamar Javed Bajwa of playing a ‘double game’ against his government and said he had made a ‘big mistake’ by extending the tenure of a then-military leader into 2019.

 Khan, the chairman of Pakistan’s Tehreek-e-Insaf party, made the comments during an interview with a local TV station on Saturday where he also regretted having trusted the then army chief, General (retired) Bajwa.